cyber-venom726/jaseci/docs/docs/learn/jac-mtllm/python_integration.md

 ## Importing MTLLM in Python

-MTLLM functionality is accessed by importing the `mtllm` module and using the `by` decorator on functions.
+MTLLM functionality is accessed by importing the `mtllm` module and using the `@by` decorator on functions.

 ```python linenums="1"
 import jaclang